matackett/SpringWorkshop/intro-r.md

 password.

 Now in github.com, search for the repository here:
-<https://github.com/joan-combs-durso/SpringWorkshop> and havd it ready.
+<https://github.com/matackett/SpringWorkshop> and havd it ready.
+It’s
-It’s okay to go ahead and double click on the HTML file called intro-r.html and follow along.
+okay to go ahead and double click on the md file called intro-r.md and follow along.

 ## Introduction